Paroli (uniform): Paroli in Austria today

 The system of rank insignia on military uniforms remains almost unchanged since the Austro-Hungarian Empire was established.
 Slight changes in wording has occurred, such as changing "paroli with distinction star" to "distinction insignia".
 However, today only the curved tongue on the coat with the upwards directed point is designated as Paroli.

 The gallery below shows some examples of the today's Austrian Bundesheer.

+Paroli in Hungary today

+The system of rank insignia on military uniforms remains almost unchanged since the Austro-Hungarian Empire was established except the Soviet occupation.
+In 1990 when Hungary became a sovereign country again, the HDF took on heritage rank insignia of the Royal Hungarian Army with slight changes.
+Today these gorget patches are still called Paroli.

+The gallery below shows an example of the today's Hungarian Defence Forces.